gkahiu/qrbarcodeitem-plugin/docs/index.md

 #### <a name="linear_barcode_props"></a>Properties ####

 Set the specific characteristics of the linear barcode symbology.
 These include:
 * **Linear barcode type** - Choose the linear barcode type.
-The supported types are Code 39, Code 128, GS1-128
+The supported types are Code 39, Code 128, GS1-128, EAN-8 and EAN-13.
 * **Add checksum** - Select to calculate and append a checksum in the barcode.
 Depending on the barcode type, the checksum will be calculated automatically.
 For some types, such as Code 39, the checksum is optional.
 * **Render barcode text** - Select to render text under the barcode.